vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

   BootstrapPeers = ["/path/to/bootstrap-peer/1","/path/to/bootstrap-peer/2"]
 ```

-To get a list of bootstrap peers available for your network, you can make a HTTP request to the API service for your chosen network, for example: `https://api.stagnet1.vega.xyz/api/v2/networkhistory` will retrieve the network peers for `stagnet1`.
+To get a list of bootstrap peers available for your network, you can make a HTTP request to the API service for your chosen network, for example: `https://api.testnet.vega.xyz/api/v2/networkhistory` will retrieve the network peers for `testnet`.

 ```json
 {